 He clearly seems to be one of the few that really understands the danger of radical Islam and has very courageously taken it on.

-Well, of course, he gave a speech last year to the most prestigious university in the Muslim world, and he said to all these gathered professors, look, you are the people who have to fix this.
+Well, of course, he gave a speech last year to the most prestigious university in the Muslim world, and he said to all these gathered professors, look, you were the people who have to fix this.

-You have allowed us to scare the world, and we cannot continue to go down this road.
+You've allowed us to scare the world, and we cannot continue to go down this road.

-And I thought uh made a lot of sense.
+He was very tough, very direct, and I thought made a lot of sense.

-And I but he has shown enormous change.
+And he has shown enormous courage.

 And I think that represents the future.